Mattcreates25/intern_journal/README.md

 markdown is a way to format text  on GitHub

-here is an example of a function from one of my projects wrapped in back ticks
+for example, here is a snippet of code for a function that can manipulate graph data of a GC rich sequence

 ```r
 slidingwindowGCplot= function(windowsize, inputseq)
 {GCwindow= seq(1,length(inputseq)- windowsize, by= windowsize)